SPECTROstar Nano

 Absorbance plate reader with cuvette port

-Toxicity to an organism often starts at a much lower level: cells.
-For cancer cells it is their inability to die, for drugs, it is their side effects that may harm cells and their organisms.
+Toxicity in an organism often starts at the smaller level of the cell.
+For cancer cells it is their inability to die; for drugs, it is their side effects that may harm cells and the organisms where they reside.
 Hence, assays that report on the cytotoxicity of drugs and conditions are an integral part of preclinical research.

 This article focuses on cytotoxicity assays.
 However, these are often combined with viability tests for normalization purposes.
-Those will be discussed in the following blog article.
-So stay tuned! (…or see this video which tells you about the combination of cytotoxicity assays and cell viability assays as well).
+You can learn more about the combination of cytotoxicity assays and cell viability assays in the following video:

 There are many targets to damage cells.
 One such target is deoxyribonucleic acid (DNA).
-The biomolecule stores all the genetic information required for a functional cell, for cell division, and a copy of it is passed on to a cell’s successor.
-As the DNA is prone to be damaged by endogenous (produced by the cell itself) reactive oxygen species or erroneous DNA copying it offers effective ways to repair its DNA and escape cytotoxicity.
+This biomolecule stores all the genetic information required for a functional cell, for cell division, and a copy of it is passed on to a cell’s successor.
+As DNA is prone to be damaged by reactive oxygen species produced by the cell itself (endogenous molecules) or erroneous replication of DNA, the cell offers effective ways to repair its DNA and escape cytotoxicity.
 The damage becomes a cytotoxic event if a cell notices severe or unrepairable damage.
-Then it protects itself and its organism by committing suicide.
+In this case, it protects itself (and the organism) by committing suicide.

 Obviously, the outer barrier of a cell, the cell membrane, is crucial for cytotoxicity as well.
-It may be disturbed by mechanical stress or osmotic stress, which in the case of low extracellular solute concentration results in cellular water uptake and cell burst.
-The membrane is further a target of the immune system: Cytotoxic T cells and Natural Killer Cells kill tumor and virus-infected cells with the help of perforin, a protein that oligomerizes in the membrane of the diseased cell to form a pore and lyse the cell.
+It may be disturbed by mechanical stress or osmotic stress, which in the case of low extracellular solute concentration results in cellular water uptake and cell lysis.
+The membrane is another target of the immune system: Cytotoxic T cells and natural killer cells kill tumor and virus-infected cells with the help of perforin, a protein that oligomerizes in the membrane of the diseased cell to form a pore and lyse the cell.

 Serious cell damage results in cell death which occurs either in a programmed fashion (e.g. apoptosis) or in an unregulated fashion (necrosis).
 Apoptosis is a physiological process to balance cell numbers in an organism.
-Furthermore, it is initiated by cells noticing irreparable and cytotoxic damage in order to protect the organism.
-The cells organize the degradation and packaging of its components and mark themselves to be engulfed by macrophages.
+Furthermore, it is initiated by cells noticing irreparable and cytotoxic damage to protect the organism.
+The cells organize the degradation and packaging of cell components and mark themselves in a way that leads to them being engulfed by macrophages.
 In contrast, necrosis is a traumatic and unregulated cytotoxic process in which the cell swells and loses the integrity of its membrane.
-This way, cellular components are released into the extracellular space leading to local inflammation.
+In this way, cellular components are released into the extracellular space leading to local inflammation.
+Cytotoxic response can lead to reduced cell proliferation and cell growth, and alterations in cellular metabolism are often indicators of cytotoxicity.

 There are two major reasons why cytotoxicity is studied in life science research: either you want specific cells to die and look for an adequate compound/condition or you want to exclude cytotoxicity in specific cells.